Carl R. May

 Carl May FAcSS (born 1961, in Farnham, Surrey) is a British sociologist.
-He researches in the fields of medical sociology and science and technology studies.
-Formerly based at Southampton University and Newcastle University, he is now Professor of Medical Sociology at the London School of Hygiene and Tropical Medicine.
+He researches in the fields of medical sociology and Implementation Science.
+Formerly based at Southampton University and Newcastle University, he is now Professor of Health Systems Implementation at the London School of Hygiene and Tropical Medicine.
 Carl May was elected an Academician of the Academy of Learned Societies in the Social Sciences in 2006.
 He was appointed a Senior Investigator at the National Institute for Health and Care Research (NIHR) in 2010.
-His work falls into two distinct themes.
+He was elected an Honorary Fellow of the Royal College of General Practitioners in 2020.
+He has honorary professorial appointments in primary care at the University of Melbourne, and in public health at Monash University.